yge58/caffe2-opencv-ndkcamera/README.md

 fast image classification, run caffe in real-time.

 # What is the difference between this app and others?
-In this app, I tried to do almost everything in cpp.
+In this app, I tried to code almost everything in cpp.

 <1> handle camera at low-level in cpp